-Dr. Sovík currently serves as Professor of Music Theory in the College of Music at University of North Texas with a dual appointment as Director of Central European Studies & Exchanges.
+Dr. Sovík currently serves as Professor of Music Theory in the College of Music at the University of North Texas with a dual appointment as Director of Central European Studies & Exchanges.

-Most recently, after a 43-year hiatus in his seminary studies, Dr. Sovik received his ordination with a specialization in apologetics and was appointed as an outside evaluator to the Czech Academy of Sciences in the disciplines of musicology, philosophy, ethics, and religious studies.
+Education: Dr. Sovík earned degrees at Ashland University (B.A.
+1974) and the Ohio State University (M.A.
+1975 & Ph.D.
+1985).
+Most recently, after a 43-year hiatus in his seminary studies due to obligations to the academy and to military service, Dr. Sovík received his ordination with a specialization in apologetics and was appointed as an outside evaluator to the Czech Academy of Sciences in the disciplines of musicology, philosophy, ethics, and religious studies.

 Appointment: After holding faculty positions at the University of Northern Iowa and with Yamaha Music International, he joined the UNT College of Music in 1987 and served as the first chair of the Division of Music History, Theory, & Ethnomusicology (1990-97).
 He held the position of Dean of Fine & Performing Arts at Mississippi University for Women (1998-99), returning to Dallas for surgery and therapy after being run down by a drunk driver, and thereafter served two additional terms as Division Chair at UNT.

-Since his return to the University of North Texas, Dr. Sovík has been promoted to the rank of Full Professor, has received UNT's coveted 'fessor Graham award for his "Outstanding Teaching & Dedication to Students," and has been recognized as an "Outstanding Teacher of the Honors College."
+Since his return to the University of North Texas, Dr. Sovík has been promoted to the rank of Full Professor, has received UNT's coveted 'fessor Graham award for his "Outstanding Teaching and Dedication to Students," and has been recognized as an "Outstanding Teacher of the Honors College."

 His ongoing "30-year project" is the translation and commentary on Glaucidius of Moravia's The Arts of War, Peace, Leadership, and Governance, with Practical Instructions on How to Live Well and to be Loved Even by the Most Vile and Putrid of Your Enemies (c.
-1558).
-A preliminary study of Dr. Sovík's work was published in Kosmas: Czechoslovak and Central European Journal.
+1558); a preliminary study of Dr. Sovík's work was published in Kosmas: Czechoslovak and Central European Journal.

-Teaching: Dr. Sovík's secondary research field is "Popular Music in American Culture," with enrollment in his popular music classes typically exceeding 1,700 students during the course of any academic year.
-These classes are delivered in both the traditional and large-lecture classroom settings, as internet classes, and in both podcast and videocast formats; in 2010 the course was purchased by McGraw-Hill Education for international distribution.
-Following "Women in Rock" in Women and Music in America Since 1900: An Encyclopedia (Oryx Press), his most recent publication in the field has been *Popular Music in Our American Culture: Rethinking Music through the Ears of Music (From the Discovery of America to the Antebellum South) (McGraw-Hill).
+Dr. Sovík is internationally recognized in the field of "Popular Music in American Culture," with enrollment in his popular music classes exceeding 1,700 students during the course of any academic year.
+These classes have been delivered in both the traditional and large-lecture classroom settings, as internet classes, and in both podcast and videocast formats, and in 2010 his course was purchased by McGraw-Hill Education for international distribution.
+Although in 2017 he decided to return exclusively to the traditional theory classroom, he remains active in the field with regular invitations to present lectures and seminars both within and beyond the borders of the United States.

 Dr. Sovík's short-term visitors from the Czech Republic have included composers Jindřich Feld, Ivo Medek, and Arnošt Parsch, flautist Arnošt Bourek, and the Children's Renaissance Collegium of the Pavel Křižkovský School for the Performing Arts.

-In Spring 2004 Dr. Sovík coordinated a Texas-wide tour of the Czech historical dance company Mimi fortunae, made possible through a grant provided by the Czech Educational Foundation of Texas; subsequently, this organization established a substantial endowment to support a "CEFT Residency in Czech Music and Culture" at the University of North Texas.
+In Spring 2004 Dr. Sovík coordinated a Texas-wide tour of the Czech historical dance company Mimi fortunae, made possible by a grant provided by the Czech Educational Foundation of Texas; subsequently, this organization established a substantial endowment to support a "CEFT Residency in Czech Music and Culture" at the University of North Texas.